99kaits/textbound/README.md

 # Starman III
-markov chain text generator that generates nonsense text vaguely resembling earthbound
+markov chain text generator that generates nonsense text vaguely resembling earthbound (with a frontend!! wow!!!!)

 ## how to use
 - clone the repo or download it as a zip